Breast cancer screening in the UK

-This page is about who is screened by the UK NHS breast screening programme.
+This page is about breast cancer screening in the UK.
 You can find information about

 Who is screened for breast cancer

 The NHS breast screening programme uses breast X-rays (mammograms) to screen all women in the UK aged 50 to 70 who are registered with a GP.
 They are sent an invitation to go for screening every 3 years.
 Women older than 70 can make their own appointment for screening at their local breast screening unit.
 In England, the breast screening programme is expanding the screening age from 47 to 73.